-A food innovation district is a "geographic concentration of food-oriented businesses, services, and community activities that local governments support through planning and economic development initiatives in order to promote a positive business environment, spur regional food system development, and increase access to local food."

-(Food Innovation Districts: An Economic Gardening Tool, Contrell et al., 2013, p.
-2)
+The grant was received to create and initiate implementation of a food innovation district (FID).
+Defined by the NWMCOG Food Innovation District: An Economic Gardening Tool guidebook, a food innovation district is a "geographic concentration of food-oriented businesses, services, and community activities that local governments support through planning and economic development initiatives in order to promote a positive business environment, spur regional food system development, and increase access to local food" (Contrell et al., 2013, p.
+2).